oyxiulian/oyxiulian.github.io/_pages/service.md

   > I kept in touch with children in remote mountain areas through letters, offering support, listening to their concerns, and answering any questions they had.
 - 2016 Jun.-Jul.
 Volunteer teacher in Wajijima Leprosy Village, Liangshan, Sichuan (**Outstanding Volunteer**) 👉[View](/honors/image21.png)
 - 2015-2019 Leader of Pearl Student Association
   > Pearl students are those supported by the [Xin Hua Education Foundation](https://en.xhef.org/).
-I was mainly responsible for organizing activities, answering questions in the group, helping groups adapt to university life, and providing resources such as information.
+I was mainly responsible for organizing activities, answering questions in the group, helping group members adapt to university life, and providing resources such as information.
 - 2016-2017 Volunteer of GEDAR Highrise
   > [GEDAR Highrise](http://www.cedarcharity.org/) is a non-profit organization that supports academically talented students from remote, disadvantaged regions through scholarships and career development programs.
 I primarily helped organize activities for the Coach Project, coordinated between coaches and members, summarized their feedback, wrote reports, and assisted with the progress and improvement of the project.